|

 It is a requirement that you should perform a comprehensive risk

-as low, medium or high.
-In the case of hazards that are high or
+hazards as low, medium or high.
+In the case of hazards that are

-medium you must take steps to reduce the hazard to low.
-For a
+high or medium you must take steps to reduce the hazard to low.

-difficult road junction this could be done with an extra marshal,
+For a difficult road junction this could be done with an extra

-uniformed police, signs for the traffic and runners or cones
+marshal, uniformed police, signs for the traffic and runners or

-placed in the road to guide runners on a safe route through the
+cones placed in the road to guide runners on a safe route

 A.